GoogleCloudPlatform/professional-services-data-validator/docs/connections.md

 ## Google Spanner
 ```
 {
-    # Configuration Required for All Data Soures
+    # Configuration Required for All Data Sources
     "source_type": "Spanner",

     # GCP Project to use for Spanner